jtvandijk/webapp-project/README.md

-# GB Names Website
+# GBNames Website
-[GB Names](https://data.cdrc.ac.uk/gbnames/) focuses upon the origins and spread of family bloodlines through surnames as manifest in the past and over more recent years.
+[GBNames](https://data.cdrc.ac.uk/gbnames/) focuses upon the origins and spread of family bloodlines through surnames as manifest in the past and over more recent years.
 Under development.
 This repository contains all code for the website to run -- not the code for generating the statistics and measures that are presented on the website.